Joshkking/Various-Personal-and-School-Projects/README.md

 * Old Javascript - A terrible old remainder piece of javascript from a website I made previously stored here simply as a memorabilia and there is no where else to put it.
 See readme for info.
 * Simple Movie Database Investigation - An early-on simple data analysis project from start to finish
 * Simple R Work - A very, very simple and short linear regression script (nothing fancy here)
+* **Twitter Disaster Prediction** - My first NLP project.
+Had a number of faults for this, but I tried to be very rigorous in my logic and exploration.
+Had alright results!
 * Wealth Inequality Numpy Sim - A very quick simulation showing how free-market exchanges must tend towards *extreme* wealth inequality over time even when chance is the only relevant factor (the "yard sale" model in economics).
 Just an interesting thing I was reading online and wanted to try myself.
 * **Web Scrape Work** - A couple of projects - one simply that of a unique link scraper, the other a much more funn **Twitter API scrape and analysis of the WeRateDogs account**